 Before you get up off of the x-ray bed, your Radiation Therapists will give you small tattoo marks.
 They are about the size of the tip of a pen and are permanent.
-You may have 3 to 9 tattoos on your abdomen area.
+You may have 3 to 4 tattoos on your chest area.
 They will be used each treatment day to position you.
-After your treatment planning appointment, you may have some marker and extra ink on your skin.
+After your treatment planning appointment, you may have some extra ink on your skin.
 It can be washed off when you get home.